 DO NOT contact the alleged victim.
 You may immediately want to contact someone who can act as your advisor; anyone may serve as your advisor.
-You may also contact the Student Affairs Office, which can explain Northland's procedures for addressing sexual misconduct complaints.
+You may also contact the Office of Student Affairs, which can explain Northland's procedures for addressing sexual misconduct complaints.
 You may also want to talk to a confidential counselor at the counseling center or seek other community assistance.
 See below regarding legal representation.